ruishanteo/cheatsheets/notes/cs2103t/cs2103t-notes.md

 -   **Postive test case**: is designed to produce valid behaviour.
 -   **Negative test case**: is designed to produce an invalid behaviour.
--   **Black-box**: test cases are designed exclusively based on the SUT's specified external behaviour.
+-   **Black-box** (aka specification-based or responsibility-based): test cases are designed exclusively based on the SUT's specified external behaviour.
--   **White-box**: test cases are designed based on what is known about the SUT's implementation.
+-   **White-box** (aka glass-box or structured or implementation-based): test cases are designed based on what is known about the SUT's implementation.
 -   **Gray-box**: mix of both

 -   **Equivalence partitions** (aka equivalence class): A group of test inputs that are likely to be processed by the SUT in the same way.